YihongSun/Dynamo-Depth/prepare_data/README.md

 ### 💾 nuScenes Dataset

-🔹 Please refer to the [official website](https://www.nuscenes.org) for downloading the Waymo Open Dataset.
+🔹 Please refer to the [official website](https://www.nuscenes.org) for downloading the nuScenes Dataset, including `Full dataset (v1.0)` and `nuScenes-panoptic`.
 Once downloaded and unzipped to `data_dir/nuscenes`, you should be able to obtain following directoy sturcture.
 ```
 data_dir/nuscenes
   |-- v1.0-trainval/
-  |-- nuScenes-panoptic-v1.0-all/
+  |-- panoptic
   |-- maps/
   |-- samples/
     |-- CAM_FRONT/